rssenar/csvparse/README.md

 ### Command Line Tool:

-I also proviede a handy tool if you prefer to use this as a CLI.
+Included is a command line tool if you prefer to use this as a CLI.

 from csvparse directory, the run the go install command.